Robert Inventor (click here for home page)

 chord_player_chords

-The player will also recognise any other chord symbols you make up along the same lines, so basically just about any chord symbol you type into it.
+The player will also recognise any other chord symbols you make up along the same lines.
+It will recognise just about any chord symbol you type into it.
 If there is a symbol it can't play just let me know and I will see what I can do to add it in.

 It also recognises various chord symbols to help with playing microtonal chords , such as Csm for the septimal minor or Ch9 for a harmonic ninth chord etc. (Later I plan to add in Sagittal chord symbols as well, which will let you play just about any microtonal chord).